The content has been loaded.

 Coupures

-You are at the coupures.
-A coupure is a break in a flood defense such as a dike and is an important passageway between the city and the harbor.
-There are four passageways: two electric rolling doors, a revolving door, and a sliding door.
+A coupure is a break in a flood defence a dyke is an important passage between the city and the port.
+There are four passages: two electric roller doors, a revolving door, and a sliding door.
 In case of emergency, we can close these doors.
-This is always done in collaboration with the Hunze en Aa's Water Board.
+This is always done in collaboration with the water authority en Aa's water authority .

 Video Exercise closing cuts

-We close the floodgates (dyke passages) in Delfzijl at high tide when a water level of 3 meters above NAP is expected.
+We close thedyke gaps in Delfzijl at high tide, when a water level of 3 meters above NAP is expected.
 This happens most often during the storm season from October to April.

 Safety jackets, flashing lights, and road closures are the first signs that it's time.
 During the preparations, diversion signs are put up and traffic lights are adjusted to divert traffic.
-You can see how the closure of the coupures proceeds in the video...
+You can see how the closure of the dyke gaps proceeds in the video...

 Location